Sustainability is becoming more important in home decoration and textiles

 Sustainability is becoming more and more important for European consumers.
 In the Home Decoration and Home Textiles (HDHT) industry, 62% of business owners have noticed a growing interest in ethical products.
 How can you benefit from this trend?

 Millennials and Gen Z are becoming the main consumer groups on the planet.
 These consumers care about the future of the planet and want to help create a better world through their consumption.
 They prefer buying from companies that share their values.

-Recent research from business platform Maison et Object shows that 62% of retailers have noticed growing interest from consumers in ethical products.
+Recent research from European HDHT trade fair Maison et Objet shows that 62% of retailers have noticed growing interest from consumers in ethical products.
 92% of consumers think natural materials are very important.
 77% value socially responsible production practices.
 And 71% care about recyclable and recycled materials.